<< Yesterday

 (Ed.
 Note: Speaker's (one less) and Wagner's (eight less) totals were historically adjusted since Musial accomplished the feat. -LP)

-1960 Richie Ashburn plays his first game in Philadelphia since being traded to the Cubs in the offseason.
+1960 Richie Ashburn plays his first game in Philadelphia after being traded to the Cubs in the offseason.
 'Whitey,' a fan favorite during his dozen years with the Phillies, strikes out looking to start his 1-for-6 day in an extra-inning loss at Shibe Park.

 1964 Despite the four errors made by the Phillies, Rick Wise wins the first of his 188 major league victories when Philadelphia beats the Mets at Shea Stadium in the nightcap of a twin bill, 8-2.
 However, the 18-year-old rookie right-hander's accomplishment receives little fanfare when his effort follows Jim Bunning's perfect game in the opener.